Son Byong-hi: Russo-Japanese War

-March First Independence Movement
+March First Movement

-During the five years of the protectorate period and even after annexation in 1910, many Koreans had accepted Japan’s control as unavoidable and a temporary state of affairs which would allow Korea to modernize.
+During the five years of the protectorate period and even after annexation in 1910, many Koreans had accepted Japan's control as unavoidable and a temporary state of affairs which would allow Korea to modernize.
 However as Japanese rule became increasingly harsh and inflexible, Koreans became restive.
-Religious organizations, which were protected under Japan’s freedom of religion policy, became an important channel for expression of nationalistic sentiments because political parties like Ilchinhoe had been banned.
+Religious organizations, which were protected under Japan's freedom of religion policy, became an important channel for expression of nationalistic sentiments because political parties like Ilchinhoe had been banned.
 Cheondogyo and Protestant groups (Presbyterians and Methodists) were particularly active in this respect.
-Cheondogyo under the leadership of Uiam was able to adopt a more nationalistic stance without arousing Japanese suspicion in part because the authorities still considered it pro-Japanese.
+Cheondogyo under the leadership of Son was able to adopt a more nationalistic stance without arousing Japanese suspicion in part because the authorities still considered it pro-Japanese.

 Protestants under encouragement from foreign missionaries were promoting Democratic ideals similar to those espoused in the West.
 They also invoked images of the Children of Israel under foreign bondage.
 Buddhist also became more nationalistic in part because they were resentful of Japanese attempts to pressure them to be instruments of Japanese policy.

 World War I, then underway, may have given inspiration for a righteous crusade against tyranny.
-After the war, the Paris Peace accords and Woodrow Wilson’s philosophy of “self-determination of peoples” became important motivations.
-Uiam's Cheondogyo gave financial support to the movement, and he insisted that the independence movement must be popular in nature and non-violent.
+After the war, the Paris Peace accords and Woodrow Wilson's philosophy of "self-determination of peoples" became important motivations.
+Son's Cheondogyo gave financial support to the movement, and he insisted that the independence movement must be popular in nature and non-violent.
 A Declaration of Independence was prepared which was signed by 33 religious leaders, 15 of which were members of Cheondogyo.
-Uiam was the most prominent of these, and he was the first to sign.
+Son was the most prominent of these, and he was the first to sign.

-The climax came on March 1, 1919 when, during a period of public mourning for the recently deceased Emperor Gojong, the Declaration of Independence was publicly proclaimed at Pagoda Park in Seoul—this was known as the March 1st Movement, or Samil Movement.
-Uiam read the declaration in the presence of the other signers at a well-known restaurant near the park.
+The climax came on 1 March 1919 when, during a period of public mourning for the recently deceased Emperor Gojong, the Declaration of Independence was publicly proclaimed at Pagoda Park in Seoul—this was known as the March First Movement, or Samil Movement.
+Son read the declaration in the presence of the other signers at a well-known restaurant near the park.
 The indoor location was chosen to avoid violence.
 They sent a complimentary copy to the Japanese governor-general and telephoned the police to report what they had done and that they were waiting for arrest.
 A large crowd gathered at the park including five or six thousand students.
 The protest was initially peaceful but turned violent.
 The public took to the streets and demonstrated, calling for Korean independence.
 This initiated a nationwide movement in which many people took part, regardless of locality and social status, but the Japanese immediately mobilized their police and army and brutally put down the demonstrations.
-More than 7,500 Koreans were killed, nearly 17,000 wounded, and around 47,000 arrested, including Uiam.
+More than 7,500 Koreans were killed, nearly 17,000 wounded, and around 47,000 arrested, including Son.